 "How do you restore a database?"

-Handle all your backups and restores in one place with the SQL DBA Bundle.
+Handle all your backups and restores in one place with SQL Backup Pro.

 Phil laughed nervously.
 "Grant will be here soon.
 And don't forget, I'll be in the Café on the other side of the square at the end of the phone."